Khongchai/general/audio/PhaseVocoder/README.md

 ## 1.

 Our ideal frame size is 2048 samples.
-To interpolate between two frames, we'd need 2048 + 128 length buffer to store the data we need for each resampling.
+To interpolate between two frames, we'd need 2048 + 128 length buffer to store the data we need for each resampling for both `input` and `output`

 ## 2.

-Create two views for the data inside the the prepared buffer of length 2048 + 128, or `frameSize` _(aka analysis frame)_ + `hopSize` = `synthesisFrame`.
-The first one is 0 - 2048, and the second, 2048 - 2176.
-This can be achieved with .subArray(), you will get the pointers to those places in memory.
-Let these two arrays be `frameA` and `frameB`.
+Create two arrays for the data, both of size 2048.

+`previousFrame` holds the processed first 2048 samples from 0 - 2048.

+`newFrame` holds the unprocessed 2048 samples from 128 - 2176.

+`newFrameToSend` holds a copy of `newFrame` data for the vocoder to process.

 ## 3.

-Pre-fill `frameSize` + `hopSize` with audio data, then make sure to start the playback not at the beginning of an audio track, but at `frameSize` + `hopSize`.
+`previousFrame` gets filled with pre-resampled data before the playback begins, whereas `newFrame`, gets filled with unprocessed data.

 ## 4.

-When the playback begins, the vocoder will be fed a stream of 128 sample-sized audio block.
-That 128 samples will actually be processed in the future, we send the existing synthesis frame to the vocoder, but not directly.
-We send the 2 views we created in step 2 to the vocoder.
-It will interpolate between these two.
+When the playback begins, the browser will send a stream of 128 sample-sized audio block.
+We hold on to that 128 samples.
+We copy everything from `newFrame` to `newFrameToSend` and then, **in place**, remove first 128 samples from `newFrame` and put the new 128 samples to the end of it.

 ## 5.

-After the resampling, we remove the first item from the analysis frame, and put the new 128 samples to the end of it.
-We do this in-place.
-No new array creation.
-In js, this can be achieved with `copyWithin`.
+Send `newFrameToSend` and `previousFrame` to the vocoder.
+The vocoder interpolates between these two.
+We tell the vocoder to store the output into the `outputs` array the browser gave us (passed to `process` method of `AudioWorkletProcessor`).

 ## 6.

-The removed item from the previous step is the one we'll pass to audio out in web audio API each iteration.
+Copy everything from `outputs` to `previousFrame` and send the first 128 samples to the browser.

 ## 7.
 Keep going until we reach the end of the track.
 When we reach the end, we'll receive 0s from the process method.
-No special handling needed because `interpolate(0, x)` where `x` is any non-zero number is `x`.
+No special handling needed because `interpolate(0, x)` where `x` is any non-zero number is `x` (check again, not sure).

 # 512 (or whatever, that's not 128)